adamzweiger/adamzweiger.github.io/public/blogposts/creating-and-defeating-hexhunt.md

 ---

-*A Hexhunt board is a symmetric 19-hexagon grid of letters*
+- *A Hexhunt board is a symmetric 19-hexagon grid of letters*
-- *Words can be formed on the board by connecting adjacent letters, without repetition*
+- *Words can be formed on the board by connecting adjacent letters without repetition*
 - *Valid words must be included in the ENABLE1 corpus[^2]*
 - *A Hexhunt board's score is the sum of the lengths of all unique words that can be formed on the board*